 Also, sometimes processes that are not viruses can still cause you problems with excessive memory and CPU usage.
 You can see the names of the processes that are creating those problems from this tab.
 When you find an issue, you should have no worries using the Google search engine again for finding out how to solve the problem.
 For example, if the Processes tab in the Task Manager is showing you that your antivirus program is creating excessive CPU usage (or worst case scenario of 100% CPU usage), then you can head over to Google and type something along the lines of “the name of the anti-virus and high CPU in Task Manager” to find some handy solutions.

-How to Open Task Manager using the Search Field
+How to Open Task Manager Using Search Field

 The search field available in the Windows 10 taskbar (to the right side of the Start button) is available for you to search for just about anything.
 The Task Manager is another one of those things that you can find from the search field.
 To do it, just type “Task Manager” into the search field and then click on the Task Manager desktop application that becomes available for you to click on under the Best match section.